LaiFeng-Android/SopCastComponent/README.md

 ## SopCastComponentSDK
 Welcome to SopCastComponentSDK, a good component for Android SopCast.
+This is a pure java language project, and doesn't depend on any other library.
 ![sopcast](sopcast.jpeg)

 ### Features